lempiji/rx/README.md

 ### Overview

-This is a library like the [Rx.NET](https://github.com/Reactive-Extensions/Rx.NET), for the asynchronous or event-based programs on OutputRange concept.
+This is a library like [Rx.NET](https://github.com/Reactive-Extensions/Rx.NET) for asynchronous or event based programs, based on the concept of OutputRange.

 The operators' name is based on std.algorithm and [ReactiveX](http://reactivex.io/).